Nadia Ramadan

-Nadia Ahmed Ramadan (نادية أحمد رمضان; born January 21, 2005) is a college soccer player who plays as a midfielder for the Alabama Crimson Tide and the Egypt national team.
+Nadia Ahmed Ramadan (نادية أحمد رمضان; born January 21, 2005) is a college soccer player who plays as a midfielder for the Kentucky Wildcats and the Egypt national team.
+She previously played for the Alabama Crimson Tide.

 Early life

 Ramadan grew up in Algonquin, Illinois.
 When she was twelve, she joined Sockers FC Chicago, where her father coached, and helped her team reach the Girls Academy national final in 2022.
 She committed to play college soccer at the University of Alabama before her senior year at Huntley High School.
 In 2023, the summer before college, she played for Egyptian club FC Masar, while her father served as coach, and lifted the Egyptian Women's Cup with the club.

 College career

 Ramadan became a starter for the Alabama Crimson Tide during her freshman season in 2023.
 She finished the season with 4 goals (joint-second on the team) in 22 games and was named to the Southeastern Conference (SEC) all-freshman team.
 In her sophomore season, she led the team in assists and was again their second-leading scorer with 7 goals in 21 games in 2024.
-She scored in both of the Tide's SEC tournament games.
+She scored in both SEC tournament games the team played.
 The following summer, she trained with Egyptian club Wadi Degla, where her father newly coached.
-It was reported that the club would look to sign her during the 2025–26 season.
+She was the third leading scorer for the Tide with 6 goals in 21 games as a junior in 2025, earning second-team All-SEC honors.
+She then transferred to the Kentucky Wildcats for her final season in 2026.